-1. Outcome: Creative Integrity
+1. Outcome: Creative Integrity Measurement Criteria: The student demonstrates...

-• exploration by showing a willingness to do exercises or take direction designed to increase the boundaries of known skills.
+exploration by showing a willingness to do exercises or take direction designed to increase the boundaries of known skills.

-- commitment by participating in rigorous rehearsal and performance activities without sacrificing class and studio work. - self-motivation by integrating and applying knowledge from all disciplines studied to the tasks at hand (e.g., skills learned in Acting class are applied to show rehearsal, skills learned in Movement and Voice classes are applied to Acting class) - inspiration by bringing new ideas personal work and to the ensemble
+commitment by participating in rigorous rehearsal and performance activities without sacrificing class and studio work.

+- self-motivation by integrating and applying knowledge from all disciplines studied to the tasks at hand (e.g., skills learned in Acting class are applied to show rehearsal, skills learned in Movement and Voice classes are applied to Acting class) - inspiration by bringing new ideas personal work and to the ensemble